resthub/resthub.github.io/docs/spring/jpa.md

 Since version 3.1, Spring allows to scan entities in different modules using the same `PersitenceUnit`, which is not possible with default JPA behaviour.
-You have to specify the packages where Spring should scan your entities by creating a database.properties file in your resources folder, with the following content:
+You have to specify the packages where Spring should scan your entities by creating a persistence.properties file in your resources folder, with the following content:

 ```
 persistenceUnit.packagesToScan = com.myproject.model